 3. Brand

 A drop point knife from a reliable brand can last for a long period due to their high-build quality.
-Although they might be slightly expensive, it is worth spending on them.
+Although they might be slightly expensive, it is worth spending.

 Some of the top brands I would recommend from my personal are: